 Falsely accused?
 Here is what you can do.
-Being in a country ruled by coded laws, many cases of law are misused and a false case being set up against a person.
-The law which is misused the most is Anti Dowry Act and sexual harassment prevention law.
+Being in a country ruled by coded laws, many cases of law are misused and a false case is set up against a person.
+The law which is misused the most is Anti Dowry Act and the sexual harassment prevention law.

-Although there are genuine cases taking place, but it is also misused a lot.
-So, the question here is, if you are falsely accused of doing something, can you sue for false accusation?
+Although there are genuine cases taking place, it is also misused a lot.
+So, the question here is, if you are falsely accused of doing something, can you sue for a false accusation?

 The short answer is yes, you can sue someone for false accusations they have made against you.
-They can be sued for Perjury, False claim and false accusations.
+They can be sued for Perjury, False claim, and false accusations.
 But the devil lies in the details.
-There are usually 3 types of ending to a case when someone is accused for something: –
+There are usually 3 types of ending to a case when someone is accused of something: –

 - False prosecution case.